 Implementation of individualised expressive communication systems continues to be an ongoing priority for each student at Giant Steps.
-This is process is a collaborative one as we seek information and input from the child's family and each child's class team based on the Participation Model framework.
-Each student's communication preferences, needs, current abilities, opportunities and current barriers are carefully considered through the process of selecting, trialling and evaluating a system of Augmented and Alternative Communication (AAC), 2018 was the second year of a three year project funded by FGX investigating the impact of the implementation of expressive communication supports for students.
-Whilst students make progress towards their goals at different rates, the data clearly indicates that all students have made progress towards their expressive communication goals.
+This is process is a collaborative one as we seek information and input from the child's family and each child's class team based on both the ICF and Participation Model frameworks.
+Each student's communication preferences, needs, current abilities, opportunities and current barriers are carefully considered through the process of selecting, trialling and evaluating a system of Augmented and Alternative Communication (AAC).
+2019 was the final year of a three year project funded by FGX investigating the impact of expressive communication supports for students.
+All students across the school have an individualised expressive communication system in place that meets their individual communication needs and cotnnue to make progress in using their system to commucnaite clearly and effectively with others, We are looking forward to a continued partnership with FGX in 2020 as we extend the current project in response to an increasing demand for professional development services offered by Giant Steps.

-Mrs Rachael Bowen Speech Therapy Director
+Ms Rachael BowenSpeech Therapy Director